Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 Matcha is rich in not only caffeine, but also catechins, vitamins, and other healthy ingredients.
 Why not try incorporating matcha into your child's diet as they grow?

-6. How many cups of matcha should I drink per day?
+5. How many cups of matcha should I drink per day?

-The appropriate amount of matcha to be consumed varies depending on individual health conditions and caffeine sensitivity, but generally, 1 to 3 cups per day is recommended.
-One cup of matcha usually contains 60 mg of caffeine, and even if you drink three cups, the amount is still within about 180 mg.
-This is within the acceptable range for healthy adults.
+A typical cup of matcha contains 60mg of caffeine, and even if you drink three cups, the caffeine content is still around 180mg, which is within the acceptable range for healthy adults.

-However, if you are pregnant or breastfeeding, you should consider the effects of caffeine.
-In this case, it is recommended to limit yourself to one cup per day.
-Also, since high caffeine intake can cause anxiety and insomnia, it is important to adjust your intake according to your physical condition.
+Also, excessive caffeine intake can cause anxiety and insomnia, so it is important to adjust your intake according to your physical condition.

 Matcha is a drink that has potential health benefits, but when consuming it, be careful not to consume too much and make sure to enjoy it.